joinpursuit/9-3-weather-app-project/weather_functionality.md

 The event object is an object that contains information about the event that was triggered.
 The event object will also contain information about the element that the event was triggered on.
 The event object is passed into the callback function as an argument.
 The event object will be the first argument that is passed into the callback function.

 So what have we been doing lately?
 We've been adding an event listener to a DOM element via an annonymous function.
 This is not the best practice.
 We should be adding an event listener to a DOM element via a named function.
 This is the best practice.
 This is because it makes our code easier to read and understand.
 It also makes our code easier to debug.
 And again it makes our code easier to maintain.
+P.S.
+Clean Code

+The code below shows and event listener being added to a DOM element via an annonymous function.

 ```js
 const weatherF = document.querySelector("weather_form");